Valencian Community: Urbanization

-Valencian population traditionally concentrated in localities with fertile cultivation and growing lowlands by the most important rivers (Júcar, Turia, Segura, Vinalopó), also in harbour cities important to the agricultural trade.
+Valencian population traditionally concentrated in localities with fertile cultivation and growing lowlands by the most important rivers (Júcar or Xúquer, Turia or Túria, Segura, and Vinalopó), also in harbour cities important to the agricultural trade.
 In actuality, population is particularly dense along the coast as well as in central and southern regions of the territory, and more sparse around the inner and northern regions.
-Important historical cities include Sagunt and Dénia in Roman times; Valencia, Alicante, Xàtiva, Orihuela, Elche, Gandia, and Villarreal (Vila-real) later on in history and, more recently, Alzira and Castellón de la Plana.
-Another set of noncoastal cities increased significantly in numbers due to industrialization in the 20th century, including Alcoy, Elda, Ontinyent, Petrer, Villena, and La Vall d'Uixó.
-Furthermore, traditionally small fishing towns like Benidorm and Torrevieja have increased in population significantly, more remarkably during summertime, due to seasonal migration of tourists.
+Important historical cities include Sagunt and Dénia in Roman times; Valencia, Alacant, Xàtiva, Orihuela, Elx, Gandia, and Villarreal or Vila-real later on in history and, more recently, Alzira and Castelló de la Plana.
+Another set of noncoastal cities increased significantly in numbers due to industrialization in the 20th century, including Alcoy or Alcoi, Elda, Ontinyent, Petrer, Villena, and La Vall d'Uixó.